Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators

-where $V_{\Z^2}$ is a smooth $\Z^2$-periodic scalar potential, $\mathbf{A}_{\Z^2}$ is a smooth $\Z^2$-periodic vector potential, $b_0 \in 2\pi \mathbb{Q}$ and ${\mathbf{A}}(\x)=\frac{1}{2}\left(-\x_2,\x_1\right)$.
-Assume that $W$ is infinitesimally relatively bounded with respect to $H_0$ and that $H_0$ has an isolated spectral island $\sigma_0\subset (E_-,E_+)$, $E_\pm \in \R \setminus \sigma(H_0)$.
+where $V_{\Z^2}$ is a smooth $\Z^2$-periodic scalar potential, $\mathbf{A}_{\Z^2}$ is a smooth $\Z^2$-periodic vector potential, $b_0 \in 2\pi \mathbb{Q}$ and ${\mathbf{A}}(\x)=\frac{1}{2}\left(-x_2,x_1\right)$.
+Assume that $W$ is infinitesimally relatively bounded with respect to $H_0$ and that the spectrum of $H_0$ has an isolated component $\sigma_0\subset (E_-,E_+)$, $E_\pm \in \R \setminus \sigma(H_0)$.
 For $|\la|$ small enough, say $|\la| < \delta$, $E_\pm$ belong to the resolvent set of $H_{\la}$.
 Denote by $P_\la$ the spectral projection onto the spectral island $\sigma_\la:=\sigma(H_\la) \cap (E_-,E_+)$.
-It holds true that \begin{enumerate}[label=(\roman*), ref=(\roman*)] \item if the the Chern number of $P_0$ is different from zero, then for $|\la| < \delta$ the projection $P_\lambda$ does not admit any GWB that is $s$-localized for $s>5$; \item if $P_0$ has an $s$-localized GWB on a certain $r$-uniformly discrete set for $s>5$, then $C(P_\la)=0$ for $|\la|<\delta$. \end{enumerate} \end{crl} \begin{proof} Let us prove statement \ref{Cor1}.
+It holds true that \begin{enumerate}[label=(\roman*), ref=(\roman*)] \item if the the Chern number of $P_0$ is different from zero, then for $|\la| < \delta$ the projection $P_\lambda$ does not admit any GWB that is $s$-localized for $s>4$; \item if $P_0$ admits an $s$-localized GWB around a certain $r$-uniformly discrete set for $s>4$, then $C(P_\la)=0$ for $|\la|<\delta$. \end{enumerate} \end{crl} \begin{proof} Let us prove statement \ref{Cor1}.
 We first consider $\la =0$.
-Suppose by contradiction that $P_0$ admits a $s$-localized GWB, with $s>5$.
-Then, in view of Theorem \ref{MainTheorem}, the Chern marker of $P_0$ vanishes.
+Suppose by contradiction that $P_0$ admits a $s$-localized GWB, with $s>4$.
+Then, in view of Theorem \ref{MainTheorem}, the Chern character of $P_0$ vanishes.
 This leads to a contradiction since, as $P_0$ commutes with a unitary representation of $\Z^2$, one has $C(P_0) = c_1(P_0) \neq 0$.
 Consider now $\la \neq 0$.
-Notice that, since $W$ is infinitesimally small with respect to $H_0$, $H_\lambda$ defines an entire family of type A, hence for $|\lambda|$ small enough $E_\pm$ belongs to the resolvent set of $H_\lambda$ and $\sigma_\lambda$ is a well defined isolated spectral island \cite[Remark VII.2.3, p.
+Since $W$ is infinitesimally small with respect to $H_0$, $H_\lambda$ defines an entire family of type A, hence for $|\lambda|$ small enough $E_\pm$ belongs to the resolvent set of $H_\lambda$ and $\sigma_\lambda$ is a well defined isolated component of the spectrum \cite[Remark VII.2.3, p.